Updated on July 4, 2021

 Ownership disputes involving real property take many different forms.
 For example, if a party is claiming 100% ownership of the property the ownership dispute typically takes the form of a quiet title case.
 A quiet title action typically involves a claim to 100% interest in the property subject to any liens that the party seeking to quiet title has identified as not subject (or excluded from) the claim to 100% ownership.

 Ownership disputes can also involve an acknowledgment of a co-tenant’s interest in the property while attempting to force a sale.
 These actions typically take the form of a partition claim.
 A partition claim, however, can still involve claims to 100% interest in the property.

-Here are a few items to consider when determining the proper legal remedy for an real property ownership dispute:
+Here are a few items to consider when determining the proper legal remedy for an real property ownership dispute California:

 For help with your real estate dispute, contact the Los Angeles based real estate attorneys at Schorr Law.
 We have years of experience litigating both typical cases and unusual cases with a track record of success.
-To inquire about a free consultation, fill in the contact box on this page, call us at (310) 954-1877 or email us at firstname.lastname@example.org
+To see if you qualify for a free consultation, fill in the contact box on this page, call us at (310) 954-1877 or email us at email@example.com